Cooper (profession)

 A cooper is a craftsman who produces wooden casks, barrels, vats, buckets, tubs, troughs, and other similar containers from timber staves that were usually heated or steamed to make them pliable.

 Journeymen coopers also traditionally made wooden implements, such as rakes and wooden-bladed shovels.
 In addition to wood, other materials, such as iron, were used in the manufacturing process.
 The trade is the origin of the surname Cooper.

 Etymology

 The word "cooper" is derived from Middle Dutch or Middle Low German kūper 'cooper' from kūpe 'cask', in turn from Latin cupa 'tun, barrel'.
-The word was adopted in England as an occupational surname, Cooper.
+The word was adopted in England and Scotland as an occupational surname, Cooper.

 The art and skill of coopering refers to the manufacture of wooden casks, or barrels.
 The facility in which casks are made is referred to as a cooperage.

 History

 Traditionally, a cooper is someone who makes wooden, staved vessels, held together with wooden or metal hoops and possessing flat ends or heads.
 Examples of a cooper's work include casks, barrels, buckets, tubs, butter churns, vats, hogsheads, firkins, tierces, rundlets, puncheons, pipes, tuns, butts, troughs, pins and breakers.

 A hooper was the man who fitted the wooden or metal hoops around the barrels or buckets that the cooper had made, essentially an assistant to the cooper.
 The English name Hooper is derived from that profession.
 Over time, coopers took on the role of the hooper themselves.